Khaled-Mahmmoud/MyCompetitiveProgramming/Number Theory/Trailing Zeroes N! Problems.md

 }
 ```

-### find the number of trailing zeros in the product of array
+### Number of trailing zeros in the product of array

 Given a array size of n, we need to find the total number of trailing zeros in the product of array